xPuffball/blog/src/content/posts/llm_ascii/ArtPrompt and Why LLMs Suck at ASCII Art.md

 | Paraphrase Defense   | 52% (Claude)        |

 Unlike other jailbreak methods such as GCG that require hundreds of optimization iterations, ArtPrompt requires only a single pass.

+Also particularly interesting was their finding on how font selection impacts attack success.
+Using their VITC benchmark, they identified that certain fonts consistently produced lower recognition accuracy across all tested LLMs, making them ideal for attacks.
+The paper demonstrated this with their "head-set" and "tail-set" font configurations, where carefully selected fonts could push success rates up to 76% on some models.

 ### An Example
 We'll now look at a sanitized example of how this attack works in practice.
 Consider these two prompts: